SidAg26/FaaSTrainGym/README.md

 To install the base Gymnasium library, use `pip install gymnasium` <br>
 To install the official Kubernetes Python client, use `pip install kubernetes` <br>
-To install the Prometheus Python client, use `pip install prometheus-client` <br>
+To install the Prometheus Python client, use `pip install prometheus-api-client` <br>

 ## Current Python Support